 Director: Russell L. Margolis, M.D.

-The Laboratory of Genetic Neurobiology currently focuses on four interrelated projects:
+The Laboratory of Genetic Neurobiology currently focuses on five interrelated projects:

 - Exploration of the genetic etiology and pathogenesis of psychiatric disorders, especially schizophrenia, using a candidate-gene approach.
 We have detected families in which mutations in the genes DISC1 and NPAS3 segregate with schizophrenia (Sachs, 2005).
 Through the use of cell models, including iPS cells generated from family members (Chiang, 2011), animals models, and molecular and biochemical approaches, we propose to determine the relationship of the newly discovered mutations to normal gene function and pathways potentially involved in disease pathogenesis.
-We remain interested in using novel approaches to find additional risk factors for major mental illness (Bruce, 2009), including a microchip array that we designed to detect repeat length variations within the human genome.
+These investigations are performed in collaboration with Dr. Christopher Ross and Dr. Frederick Nucifora.

 - Investigation of the pathogenesis of Huntington's disease like-2 (HDL2), another disorder clinically (Margolis et al, 2001) and genetically (Holmes, 2001) characterized in our laboratory.
 HDL2 is clinically indistinguishable from HD but is caused by a CTG expansion in an alternatively spliced exon of the gene junctophilin-3.
-Current research is focused on developing cell and animal models of HDL2 pathogenesis, and further defining the clinical, genetic, and epidemiological characteristics of the disease in humans (Rudnicki, 2007; Rudnicki, 2008; Seixas, in press).
+Current research is focused on developing cell and animal models of HDL2 pathogenesis, and further defining the clinical, genetic, and epidemiological characteristics of the disease in humans (Rudnicki, 2007; Rudnicki, 2008; Seixas, 2012).
 The guiding hypothesis is that comparison of HDL2 with HD will lead to the discovery of convergent modes of pathogensis central to both diseases.
+These investigations are performed in collaboration with Dr. Dobrila Rudnicki.

 Russell L. Margolis, M.D.